numenta/NAB/data/README.md

 	- rogue_agent_key_updown.csv: Timing the key strokes for several users of a computer, where the anomalies represent a change in the user.

-- realRogueAgent/

-	This data represents computer usage patterns for different users, where an anomaly may occur with a rogue user of the computer.

 - realTraffic/

 	Real time traffic data from the Twin Cities Metro area in Minnesota, collected